BigCat3997/one-press-ado/README.md

 This is all modules as technique stacks was required by the flow.

 Azure Devops:

 - Project
   - one-press-ado[^1]
     - Repository
+        - one-press-ado
+        - one-press-ado-templates
+        - one-press-functions
+        - one-press-resources
     - Service connection
       - infrastructure-vars-vault-service-connection
       - project-dev-vars-vault-service-connection
       - project-uat-vars-vault-service-connection
   - weather-forecast[^2]
     - Service connection
       - infrastructure-vars-vault-service-connection-weather-forecast[^3]
       - project-dev-vars-vault-service-connection-weather-forecast
       - project-uat-vars-vault-service-connection-weather-forecast

 Azure Services:

 - Azure Key Vault
   - Infrastructure vault (contains all secrets involving infrastructure such as k8s credentials, docker credentials, git credentials, etc)
   - Project vaults (contain all secrets that involve a specific project by its environment; I prefer each vault for each environment that you have)

 ## License